armaber/articles/PCITree/brief.md

 * Heavy `<table>` usage leads to gaps on rendering the contracted descendants.
 * [lspci windows](https://eternallybored.org/misc/pciutils/) is currently blacklisted by the browser.
-* A progress bar shows the amount of devices enumerated until completion.
-Large PCIe hierarchy with hundreds of devices takes 20+ seconds to be shown.
+* Large PCIe hierarchy with hundreds of devices takes 20+ seconds to be shown.
+A progress bar yields the devices enumerated until completion.